Reports: Customizing a Pivot Table

 Let us say that you are the manager of a team and would like to view your employee`s attendance details every week.
 In case an employee is not available for a particular day, his data will not be available for that day.
 Our database looks as shown below.

-You can either right click on the column name and choose Show Missing Values or click Settings option on the toolbar.
+You can either right-click on the column name and choose Show Missing Values or click the Settings option on the toolbar.

 In the settings tab that appears, Under the Show Missing Values section, click Choose Columns link next to For columns in the "Rows" shelf.
 You can choose the columns for which you wish to show the missing values.

 The Pivot that is generated now, will contain the data of the employees who were absent.

 In case you wish to view the details of the employees based on their location, we will be making a small change in the existing pivot.
 Drag and drop the Location column under the Rows shelf.

 Our Pivot will look as shown in the below snapshot.
 If you take a closer look, you will notice that this might not be the best way to display the data as it displays the name of all employees across all locations.